tumaer/SciML/_sources/lecture/introduction.md

 ### Reinforcement Learning

-In reinforcement learning one sequentially interact with an unknown environment to obtain an interaction trajectory $T$, or a batch thereof.
-Reinforcement learning then seeks to optimize the way it interacts with the environment through its actions $a_{t}$ to maximize for a (cumulative) reward function to obtain an optimal strategy.
+In reinforcement learning, an agent sequentially interact with an unknown environment to obtain an interaction trajectory $T$, or a batch thereof.
+Reinforcement learning then seeks to optimize the way the agent interacts with the environment through its actions $a_{t}$ to maximize for a (cumulative) reward function to obtain an optimal strategy.

 <div style="text-align:center">
     <img src="https://i.imgur.com/xexKADj.png" alt="drawing" width="500"/>